ProvableHQ/welcome/documentation/developer/language/03_types.md

 :::warn
-When a user-perceived character is represented by more than one Unicode code point, it can not be represented by a single Leo `char`.
+When a user-perceived character is represented by more than one Unicode code point, it cannot be represented by a single Leo `char`.
 Furthermore, since the length of an array must be declared, you will need to know how many Unicode code points are used when you want a literal string containing such a character.
 Here are some examples: